Satyabrat-Jena/WebDev/README.md

 It contains my JavaScript Journey.
-I am currently learning javaScript from udemy and it was taught by Sir Jonas Schmidtmann.
+I am currently learning javaScript from udemy<br>
+And it was taught by Sir Jonas Schmidtmann.